vighneshiyer/vighneshiyer.com/content/personal/tea.md

 It's time to extract drinkable tea from the leaves.

 1. Pour hot water into the gaiwan, steep with the lid closed, and pour into the fairness kettle
-  - After pouring into the fairness kettle, immediately begin the next steep in the gaiwan
+  - After pouring into the fairness kettle, you can begin the next steep in the gaiwan
 1. Distribute from the fairness kettle into tea cups
   - Pour in round robin fashion into the cups one at a time to evenly distribute the brewed tea (maintain equal tea strength for each cup)